SonaHJ/PerformanceTestAction/README.md

 Ex: Key1=Value1|Key2=Value2

 ## Multiplevalue inputs

-### `exportstats`

-The complete path to a directory in which to store exported statistical report data.

 ### `exportstatshtml`
 The complete path to a directory in which to export web analytic results.
 The results are exported in the specified directory.
 Analyze the results on a web browser without using the test workbench.